-We’ve compiled a list of frequently asked question newly diagnosed patients often have.
+We’ve compiled a list of frequently asked questions newly diagnosed patients often have.
 These are by no means the only answers you’ll want, so we encourage you to make an appointment to discuss your specific diagnosis and treatment path.
 We also encourage you to bring a trusted friend or family member with you to appointments to listen with you, take notes, and help you learn more about your care.

 HOW DID I GET CANCER?